jtgrauke/Overline.Studio/_drafts/lightcast.md

 ---
 layout: project
 title: 'Lightcast'
+subtitle: 'Labor Market Experts'
-date: 2022-06-27
+date: 2022-06-21
-description: Labor Market Data
+description: Lightcast Brand Identity by Overline Studio
 intro: In June of 2021, two of the world's premier labor market data companies, Burning Glass Technologies and Emsi, merged to form a new powerhouse.
 The resulting combination brought about dramatic value for clients of both companies; but their new name, Emsi Burning Glass, left something to be desired.
 Having worked with Lexicon Branding to find a new name, they reached out to us to establish a new brand and visual identity.
-services: Identity
+services: Identity, Digital
-featured_image: '/images/projects/lightcast/thumbnail.jpg'
+featured_image: 'images/projects/lightcast/thumbnail.jpg'
-cover_image: ''
 cover_video: 'https://player.vimeo.com/video/719170323'
+cover_image: 'images/projects/lightcast/cover.jpg'
 ---

 <hr class="span-12" />